 I grew kale in my garden this year for the first time.
 This sent me on the hunt for some kale recipes.
 I found this Olive Garden copycat Zuppa Toscana aka Tuscan Soup, and had heard of before but never tried it.
 I used spicy sausage and left the peel on the potatoes.
 My entire family enjoyed this soup, which means it gets added to the blog.
 With some focaccia bread on the side, mmmmm!!!

-1 pound spicy or mild Italian ground sausage
+1 pound spicy or mild Italian ground sausage4 TBSPs butter

 1/2 white onion, diced